PuneetGopinath/welcome/README.md

 # Not ready for use
-Hi all, this bot does not work properly yet, don't invite it to your server.
+Hi all, this bot does not work properly yet, don't invite it to your server (you can invite, but only the ping command currently works)

 I have seen today (Jun 1) morning, that the bot showed "Watching 3 servers" but I only added it to 2 servers, that is why I updated the readme as soon as I saw that.